MolotovCherry/Android-ImageMagick7/README.md

 ### Why won't the binary execute properly?

 Either you are using the wrong architecture (we only support armv8a), or your source code for running the binary is wrong.
-See the example code in the [example android app](https://github.com/cherryleafroad/Android-ImageMagick7/tree/master/example-app/android/app).
+Please make sure all the files in the assets are there and you're using the env variables properly.
+Please also see the example code in the [example android app](https://github.com/cherryleafroad/Android-ImageMagick7/tree/master/example-app/android/app).
 Everything you need is here.
+In the case of API >= 29, see the below answer.

 ### On API >= 29, I am getting permission denied errors!